Henderson’s Shooting Star

 • Purplish-red stem

-• Anthers (pollen-producing parts) are sharp-pointed
+• Anthers are long, tapered, and sharp-pointed

 • Green stem

-• Anthers are blunt-tipped
+• Anthers are short and blunt-tipped

 • Jepson notes that shooting stars are highly variable and may hybridize